jtimon/freimarkets/fundraise-2014-3-2.md

 exchange orders directly over a peer-to-peer network, and the miners combine these orders into matching trades which hit the block chain without any counterparty risk.
 We call this proposal "frei markets" - *frei* meaning free as in freedom, liberté.
+It is not specific to Freicoin, just free software code that could be deployed on any bitcoin-based chain (including Bitcoin itself).
 It requires zero trust of any participant, and cannot be shut down.
 You can read more about our proposal here:

 https://bitcointalk.org/index.php?topic=278671.0